dpshelio/submitty.github.io/_docs/sysadmin/system_customization.md

 <small>[Back To Table of Contents](#table-of-contents)</small>

+### Block some brute-force ssh connections

-### Block some brute-force ssh connections by typing the following at a command prompt:
+Blocking some brute-force ssh connections can be done by typing the following at a command prompt as root:

 ```
 sudo bash